Klacken-1-17/klackbergsgarden/README.md

 ## Contact

 For questions about the hotel or bookings, please use the contact information provided on the website.
-For issues with the website itself, please contact the site administrator.